chaaz/versio/docs/installing.md

 ### MacOS

-The first time you run the `versio` binary, you may need to allow MacOs to run it.
+The first time you run the `versio` binary, you may need to allow MacOS to run it.

 ## Windows